Albert-Gao/kotlin-native-mobile-multiplatform-example/readme.md

 - ios: Some platform specific code for iOS, it will be compiled as an iOS framework

 ## Workflow:
-- Android: Open `Android` folder in Android Studio
+- Work on Android App: Open `Android` folder in Android Studio
-- iOS: Open `iOS` folder in XCode
+- Work on iOS App: Open `iOS` folder in XCode
-- Kotlin Native: Open the root folder in `IDEA` or any other IDE.
+- Work on sharing code: Open the root folder in `IDEA` or any other IDE.

 ## Current issues
-The android project can get the `string` from `Sample.checkPlatform()`, compile and run without problem.

 ### Android Studio (Not an issue really)
 1. The Android Studio won't recognize the syntax of `expect` and `actual`.
-> Just open the code in `IDEA` and you will be all fine.
+> Just open the `Shared` code in `IDEA` and you will be all fine.

 ### shared-ios
 The gradle test won't run, seems the sourceSets is not right, but I already defined it in the `framework()`section.